chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ### Annotation Codes
 Insert these special codes at the __beginning__ of an annotation to invoke special actions on that annotation.
 Annotation Codes do not apply to Strikethroughs.
 (You can run the Alfred command `acode` to display a cheat sheet showing all the following information.)

 - `+`: Merge this highlight/underline with the previous highlight/underline.
-	- Both annotations on the same page: puts a "(…)" in between them.
-This is useful to omit certain parts of text.
-Used for jumping sections on the same page.
-	- The second annotation is on the following page: Assuming a continuation of a highlight/underline across page borders, this does not insert a `(…)`.
-However, both pages are inserted in the Pandoc citation, e.g. `[Grieser2020, p.
-14-15]`.
+Works for annotations on the same page (= skipping text in between) and for annotations across two pages.
 - `? foo` __(free comments)__: Turns "foo" into a [Question Callout](https://help.obsidian.md/How+to/Use+callouts)  (`> ![QUESTION]`) and move up.
 (Callouts are Obsidian-specific Syntax.)
 - `##`: Turns highlighted/underlined text into a __heading__ that is added at that location.
 The number of `#` determines the heading level.
 If the annotation is a free comment, the text following the `#` is used as heading instead (Space after `#` required).
 - `=`: Adds highlighted/underlined text as __tags__ to the YAML-frontmatter (mostly used for Obsidian as output).
 If the annotation is a free comment, uses the text after the `=`.
 In both cases, the annotation is removed afterwards.
 - `_` __(highlights only)__: Removes the `_` and creates a copy of the annotation, but with the type `underline`.
-Intended for use when the split-off of underlines is enabled, and does nothing if it is disabled.
 This annotation code avoids having to highlight *and* underline the same text segment to have it in both places.

 ### Extracting Images
 - Extracting images only works in Obsidian.
 The respective images is saved in the `attachments` subfolder of the Obsidian destination folder, and named `{citekey}_image{n}.png`.